When you no longer need to hide to belong

 For sensitive leaders and truth-tellers, visibility often carries memory.

-Memory of being misunderstood.
+Of being misunderstood.

-Memory of giving too much.
+Of giving too much.

 Memory of love withdrawn when authenticity took up too much space.